Biochemistry Building Completion Planned Developments and Updates

 The early site setup works will start on Monday 15 October.
 Hoarding will be installed, and while disruption will be kept to a minimum, there will be an impact on vehicle and pedestrian routes, and works will start to impinge on car parking availability in the area.
 Find out more.

 Mid-August 2018 Update

-The team delivering Biochemistry phase two is working to ensure value for money and cost certainty for the University.
+The team delivering Biochemistry Building Completion project are working to ensure value for money and cost certainty for the University.
 To this end further packages for the construction are being tendered.
 At this time we do not anticipate starting on site prior to the 18th September.
 Further updates will be posted as dates for the works are formalised.

 August 2018 Update - Site Logistics

 Following a period of consultation with the various stakeholders in the Science Area the outline logistics plan has now been developed as indicated on the accompanying Site Logistics document (pdf).
 Access to all buildings for staff and teaching as well as the maintenance of deliveries and collections are being considered and are of course essential for the area.
 It is intended that new signage will be put in place across the areas affected to help direct cyclists, pedestrians and vehicular traffic.
 The signage, hoarding and barriers are to maintain safety and segregation of all traffic wherever possible.